 It’s also common for users to combine benzos and opioids, like heroin.
 Taking both drugs at the same time can be very unsafe because they each have sedative properties that can cause breathing to slow, which is the main cause of overdose fatality.
 In 2015, 23% of people who died as a result of an opioid overdose also had benzodiazepines in their system.

-Since most benzos come in pill form, some users will crush and snort the pills to feel the effects more quickly than swallowing the pill.
+Most benzos come in pill form, and some users will crush and snort the pills to feel the effects more quickly than swallowing the pill.
 However, snorting benzos increases the risk of overdose because it enters the bloodstream so quickly.

-Inpatient Treatment: An inpatient treatment center will provide care 24 hours a day, generally in a non-hospital setting.
-Lengths of stay can vary depending on if it is a long-term or short-term inpatient treatment program.
-Treatment is structured and there are activities that are designed to help patients examine any beliefs that could have led to addiction in the first place.
-There are different types of therapy throughout treatment, both individual and group, in order to treat the addiction.
-This type of treatment can be useful in the beginning, especially as patients are suffering from withdrawal.
-Sometimes there are programs like Launch Centers that offer partial day with supportive housing which can provide a similar experience to residential inpatient treatment.
+Inpatient Treatment: An inpatient treatment center provides care 24 hours a day, generally in a non-hospital setting, with the length of stay varying from a few weeks to several months.
+Treatment is structured, including individual and group therapy and other activities designed to help patients examine any beliefs that could have led to addiction in the first place.
+Some programs offer partial day treatment with supportive housing which can provide a similar experience to residential inpatient treatment.
+Co-occurring mental illnesses, such as depression, anxiety, and post-traumatic stress disorder (PTSD), often receive treatment, along with the addiction.

-The withdrawal process can be long and it usually isn’t just a matter of days.
-The withdrawal time will vary depending on the type of benzo that was being used.
+Withdrawal time varies depending on the type of benzo that was being used.
 A short-acting drug, such as Xanax, has a shorter withdrawal period that can last around seven days.
-Valium abuse can have withdrawal symptoms that last around ninety days.
+Valium abuse can have withdrawal symptoms that last up to ninety days.

+Quitting benzos cold turkey and without professional supervision is not recommended.
+When the level of medication becomes too low in the body, the possibility of withdrawal seizures exists.
 A slow taper detox supervised by a medical doctor is necessary to avoid harsh withdrawal symptoms.
-Tapering off of benzo will usually involve a doctor prescribing a smaller amount of the drug over time or prescribing a different one that is less potent.
-Certain medications can also make the withdrawal process worse.
+Tapering off benzos will usually involve a doctor prescribing a smaller amount of the drug over time or prescribing a different one that is less potent.

 If you or a loved one is struggling with benzo abuse, take our short online quiz to determine if you have an addiction.
 At Launch Centers, we’re committed to helping our clients overcome their substance abuse issues while helping them build important life skills outside of treatment.